limavfabio/my-portfolio-old/README.md

 # My-Portfolio

-> a simple portfolio project written as a website.
+> a simple portfolio project written as a website for learning purposes for the Microverse Program.

 ## Built With